Back To Top

 Not all features are necessary

-If you want a statement shoe - something likely to get you noticed and prove a talking point when you are on the hills - then I suggest the Salomon X Ultra Alpine Gore-Tex.
-Admittedly, the modern style will not be to everyone’s taste, but it does stand out from the mass of walking shoes on the market - and at £180, you'd hope it would.
-I'd rarely spend £180 on a pair of walking shoes, but these are worth it.
+If you want a statement shoe, something likely to get you noticed and prove a talking point when you are on the hills, then I suggest the Salomon X Ultra Alpine Gore-Tex.
+Admittedly, the modern style will not be to everyone’s taste, but it does stand out from the mass of walking shoes on the market.
+Plus, they are on sale for the winter season, making them an even better choice than ever before.

 I haven’t been able to test these out in the Alps, as the name might suggest you should, but I do live near the Pennines.
 So, I put them through their paces across hills and moorland, and in the rain - and they were a joy to wear.
 The rain bounced off the shoes, so they still looked good as new on my return.
 They also kept my feet completely dry.
 I could stride comfortably and confidently and scramble over rocks without fearing I might fall over.

-They are expensive, but if you can comfortably shell out for shoes of this calibre, and you are looking for some serious shoes to see you through hiking adventures, these are a winning combination of style and substance.
+They are more expensive than other options on the list, but if you can comfortably shell out for shoes of this calibre, and you are looking for some serious shoes to see you through hiking adventures, these are a winning combination of style and substance.

 Read our full Salomon X Ultra Alpine GORE-TEX review here